mcgarrah/PyPhotoSynthExport/README.md

 - JSON parsing uses the 'dpath' library.
 - Visualization uses the 'VTK' library with Python bindings.

+## Extras
+- Video Demo is found at https://youtu.be/WZPtuNnaqVc

 ## Project TODO List
 - [x] Submit for class Final Project
 - [x] Published to GitHub